Podman Solutions

 Were Red Hat to treat Podman the same as they do the bulk of the software they include with their distribution, they would have stuck with 1.6.4 clear through the end of the RHEL 8 lifetime, then 4.6.1 through the end of RHEL 9, requiring users to upgrade to RHEL 10 in order to get Podman 5.x.

 Notice also that this trend continues even after the cutover point to new major versions of the OS.
-While you might have guessed that Podman would finally drop into a “stable” mode at 8.6 and 9.6 when the corresponding ${NEXT}.0 releases came out, the table above shows that this is not the case for RHEL 8 at least: it continued getting point release upgrades through its Full Support period.2 Although the 9.7 release has yet to occur as of this writing, the table above leads me to expect it to have the same version of Podman as in the coming RHEL 10.1.
+While you might have guessed that Podman would finally drop into a “stable” mode at 8.6 and 9.6 when the corresponding ${NEXT}.0 releases came out, the table above shows that this is not the case: RHEL 8 continued getting point release upgrades through its Full Support period2 and the trajectory appears to be holding for RHEL 9.

 Debian